phantasma-io-archive/Phantasma-Hub/README.md

 ## Feature Requests

 - Air Drop ( With random feature )
   - Distribute (1 to 1)
   - Having a list of addresses more than the amount of Tokens (FT/NFT) and destribute randomly.
   - Airdrop Fungible Tokens
     - Random Amounts (Between a threshold)
     - Specific amount
   - Aidrop Non Fungible Tokens (Collection)
     - Random Distribution
 - Interact with contracts
 - Transfers
 - Transaction Creation
 - List of Address Creation to Base16 to send
 - Deploy Smart Contract
+- Mass Minting